Rudd-O/qubes-network-server/README.md

 Installation is extremely easy:

 * Prepare an RPM with the `make rpm` command on the local directory of your clone.
+This creates a file `qubes-network-server-*-noarch.rpm` on that directory.
 * Copy the prepared RPM to the dom0 of your Qubes OS machine.
-* Install the RPM with `rpm -ivh`.
+* Install the RPM in the dom0 with
+  `rpm -ivh <RPM file name you just copied>`.
 * Restart Qubes Manager, if it is running.
   (Right-click on its notification icon, select *Exit*, then relaunch it from the *System* menu.)